-BOOKINGS ARE NOW AVAILABLE FOR OUR 2013 SEASON, START DATE APRIL 13th.
 The barriers come down when you Choose Your Own Shaker Adventure!
 Go behind closed doors to do and see exactly what interests you!
 Select ONE of the topics below, your preferred date and time, and our expert staff will create a custom tour that will inform and inspire.
+Starts at $28 per person for one topic, includes general admission for the day.
 Expand your experience by adding additional 30 or 60 minute topics.
-Starts at $27 per person for one topic, includes general admission for the day.
+Additional topics can be added for $10/person per topic.

 Shaker Spirituality 101

 Discussion of basic Shaker religious beliefs and spiritual life.
 Learn about the dual godhead, second coming of “the Christ” and Shaker worship styles and practices.

 Turn on the Turbine

 Learn about the Shakers’ 1858 water powered turbine in the Laundry & Machine Shop, and its relevance for today’s discussions on green energy and sustainability.
 Operate the turbine and belt-driven woodworking machines with the instruction of HSV staff.

 Learn a Shaker Song and Dance

 Join HSV staff at the 1793 Meetinghouse where the Shakers worshipped.
 Learn a selection of easy, simple to perform Shaker songs and dances that were part of their worship services.